 - to live one breath at a time and to experience each day as a chance and every moment as a choice;

-Still and always, we will strive to do no harm.
+Still and always, I will strive to do no harm.

 Background and how I got here